bradreeder/CV/README.md

 #### UX Research & Strategy Course
 ##### Oct 2017 - Nov 2017

-I completed a programme on UX Research & Strategy, alongside IDEO's Human Centred Design course online, as a means of deepening my understanding of hypothesis-driven product development cycles, the design thinking methodology, and to expand my UX Research toolkit of methods, techniques and concepts.
+- With mentor supervision I deepened my understanding of hypothesis-driven product development cycles, the design thinking methodology, and expanded my UX Research toolkit of research methods and techniques.
+- I completed a research cycle preparing a research plan, discussion guides, and recruiting participants, through to analysing & synthesising findings, ideating solutions, and prototyping & testing.
+- The findings of the research are being used to develop a web app for Founders & Coders' recruitment agency.

 ### Founders & Coders
 #### 16-Week Intensive Web Development Course